rackerlabs/rackspace-how-to/content/cloud-servers/mysql-master-master-replication.md

 [MySQL Master-Master database replication](http://dev.mysql.com/doc/refman/5.6/en/mysql-cluster-replication-multi-master.html) between two Cloud Servers.
 Master-Master data replication enables replicated data, stored on multiple computers, to be updated by any authorized contributing member of the group.
-This enables for more open collaboration than [Master-Slave replication](/how-to/set-up-mysql-master-slave-replication) where any needed changes identified by a group member must to be submitted to the designated "master" of the node.
+This enables more open collaboration than [Master-Slave replication](/how-to/set-up-mysql-master-slave-replication) where any needed changes identified by a group member must to be submitted to the designated "master" of the node.

-This tutorial uses the Debian 5 (Lenny)operating sytem, built from the Rackspace Cloud base image.
+This tutorial uses the Debian 5 (Lenny) operating sytem, built from the Rackspace Cloud base image.

 ### Setup Outline

-There are two Cloud Servers, named debian501 and debian502, in this exercise.
+There are two Cloud Servers, `debian501` and `debian502`, in this exercise.
 Both servers have two IP addresses (one public, one private).
 The exercise configures the replication to be done over the private IP interface so that you don't incur any bandwidth charges.